VRConservation/geosp-draft/README.md

 # geosp
-Free and Open Source Geospatial Solutions
+Free and Open Source Geospatial Tools
+Vance Russell
+copyright 2024
-See the book at https://vrconservation.github.io/geosp/
+See the book at http://3point.xyz/geosp/